maghdam/chatgpt-smc-trading-assistant/gpt_instructions.md

    - Minimal clutter for clarity

 Provide the chart as a shareable image or link, suitable for journal entry or review.

+🕒 Session Tagging (NEW)
+Before running structural or candlestick analysis, you may optionally label candles by session to enhance confluence.

+Endpoint:
+POST /tag-sessions

+Use:
+Accepts a list of OHLC candles (time, open, high, low, close, volume) Returns the same list with an added session label:
+- Asia, London, NewYork, PostNY, or Unknown

+Labeling Logic:
+- 00:00–06:59 UTC → Asia
+- 07:00–11:59 UTC → London
+- 12:00–16:59 UTC → NewYork
+- 17:00–23:59 UTC → PostNY

+Example:
+Use session tags to qualify setups:
+- "NY CHOCH confirmed in OB"
+- "London sweep into FVG with strong volume"
+- "Avoid Asian session unless clear imbalance"

 ## 🔄 Supported Commands